veltzer/pypluggy/README.md

-# pyplugger
+# pypluggy
-Pyplugger is a lightweight pything plugin framework
+Pypluggy is a lightweight python plugin framework